w3f/polkadot-wiki/docs/learn/learn-xcm.md

   The destination then deposits the assets to the receiving account of the asset.

 ### Reserve Asset Transfer
 When consensus systems do not have a established layer of trust over which they can transfer assets, they can opt for a trusted 3rd entity to store the assets.
-Eg. Statemine(Kusama) to Polkadot or Statemint(Polkadot) to Kusama.

 ![](../assets/cross-consensus/xcm-reserve-asset-transfer.png)